 7.1.2 Exceptions to the Test Plan

 (1) This test plan details full testing requirements for Market Participants.
 There are legitimate scenarios where a party will not support a feature or scenario that is identified in a test script.
 In these cases, a party can claim an exception to the test plan.
-Exceptions shall be documented in the comments section of the testing specifications in ERCOT’s Flight Certification website, and shall be approved by the Flight Administrator.
+Exceptions shall be documented in the comments section of the testing specifications in ERCOT’s Flight Testing application, and shall be approved by the Flight Administrator.
 The Flight Administrator will review exceptions on a case-by-case basis to determine the potential impact on the market.
 Parties that claim approved exceptions will not be required to test those features.
 Once approved, this information will be shared with trading partners.

 7.1.3 Manually-Assisted Processes

-(1) Any areas that require manually-assisted processes shall be documented in advance in the comments section of the testing specifications page of ERCOT’s Flight Certification website and communicated to trading partners at the beginning of the testing cycle.
+(1) Any areas that require manually-assisted processes shall be documented in advance in the comments section of the testing specifications page of ERCOT’s Flight Testing application and communicated to trading partners at the beginning of the testing cycle.
 The American National Standards Institute X12 (ANSI X12) formatted files shall never be altered manually.

 7.2 Testing to Production Checklist